Northern Utah WebSDR Logo - A skep with a Yagi

 Testing of newer WebSDR software

 We are looking into the possibility of migrating to a platform other than the PA3FWM WebSDR currently in use.
-While there are several options out there, the most prominent is the "Phantom WebSDR".
+While there are several options out there such as "Phantom WebSDR" and UberSDR.
 This has the advantage of using simpler hardware (and RX-888 or similar) to receive HF bands, presenting the user with a single interface for the entire HF spectrum - much like the KiwiSDR or even the University of Twente WebSDR, also operated by PA3FWM.

-While we have not yet "spun up" a test server running Phantom WebSDR (it's on our "to do" list) we are in communications with others who have done so and have also been trying out a few of them that are online - but this has led us to a few observations:
+While we have not yet "spun up" a test server running Phantom WebSDR or UberSDR but we are in communications with others who have done so and have also been trying out a few of them that are online - but this has led us to a few observations:

 If you peruse the Northern Utah WebSDR's web sites you'll note that we do cover all of HF on some receivers (KiwiSDRs) as well as a number of the shortwave broadcast bands.
 Further investigation will reveal that these resources get relatively little use compared to the amateur band receivers.
 Between these observations as well as results of surveys and correspondence with users indicate that most users do NOT really care about frequencies other than amateur bands for the most part - and that there's something to be said about simplicity of operation when one can simply select an individual amateur band rather than have to pick it out from a 30 MHz wide display..

-We expect that Phantom WebSDR - and possibly others - will eventually mature to the point where they are both stable and suitable for large numbers of users and be optimized for both processor and network bandwidth utilization - but that day is not yet today.
+We expect that Phantom WebSDR, UberSDR - and possibly others - will eventually mature to the point where they are both stable and suitable for large numbers of users and be optimized for both processor and network bandwidth utilization - but that day is not yet today.

 Additional information: